identix-space/Everscale-SSI-Contest-Stage4/docs/stage4-solution-arch.md

 Identix keeps a key pair and operates in VCBP on behalf of a user.
 In the future, when the VcWallet implementation will appear, control transfer of these DIDs to non-custodial wallets will be possible.

-Identix SSO also allows registered third-party applications to use the single sign-on functionality to bring their user audience into the world of decentralized trust.
+Identix.SSO also allows registered third-party applications to use the single sign-on functionality to bring their user audience into the world of decentralized trust.

 ### Anchoring system for the DID management